wp-plugins/wp-social-buttons/readme.txt

 == Description ==

-"wp-social-buttons" is the very simple plugin for add to social buttons on your site(floating sidebar).
+"wp-social-buttons" is the very simple plugin for add to social buttons on your site.

 Using this plugin you can easly share your website with your firends on Facebook,Twitter,Linkedin,Pinterest,Google+.